June 1, 2026

 To fully understand how excitons, trions, and defects behave in these atomically thin materials, precise time-resolved optical characterization is essential.

-Here’s how our systems fit into typical TMD research applications:
+Here’s how Solira, our time-resolved photoluminescence microscope, fit into typical TMD research applications:

-• MicroTime 100 (BXFM body) + FluoTime 300 > Micro-PL on local features or flakes
+• coupled with FluoTime 300, our high-end photoluminescence spectrometer: Micro-PL on local features or flakes

-If you are working in a microscopy lab, the compact upright photoluminescence microscope MicroTime 100 is usually the most comprehensive tool for spatially and time-resolved studies on monolayers, flakes, or heterostructures.
+If you are working in a microscopy lab, Solira is usually the most comprehensive tool for spatially and time-resolved studies on monolayers, flakes, or heterostructures.

-> Contact our experts for your individual set up and quotes
+Explore Solira or contact our experts for your individual set up and quotes!

 More Information